FAFSA FAQs

 • Ask the financial aid office at the college you will attend to change the school code online at HESC.

-A student's TAP award is need-based, regardless of institution type.
-The current maximum award is $5,165.
+TAP awards are based on the tuition cost at your school, regardless of institution type.
+The current maximum award is $5,665.

 Don't see an answer to your TAP question here?
 Visit HESC's TAP Frequently Asked Questions page.